 At the Trust we do not have enough resources to support all the work that is needed to make London fairer.
 In developing our funding strategy, we have reflected on what the key drivers of poverty and inequality are and considered where we can best make a difference.
 We have reviewed what others are doing, consulted widely and as far as possible have taken account of significant issues such as Brexit and changes to the economy.
-Much of this funding strategy builds on our previous work.

 From our Twitter

 Everyone needs somewhere they can afford to live.
 But @Shelter research shows that only a fraction of cheap homes needed every year have been built without major govt intervention since WW2.
 Affordable housing is now the second greatest public concern. https://www.thesun.co.uk/news/5637546/britain-housing-crisis-public-issue/ …22 Feb 2018

 Read our full report with @Timewise_UK , @YWTrust and @trustforlondon on the challenges in developing part time and flexible apprenticeships, and the models that will support greater access for people who are currently missing out http://bit.ly/2CCRn5E https://twitter.com/tesfenews/status/966554396141203457 …22 Feb 2018

 . @helenhayes_ Highlights the growing number of children growing up in private rented sector accommodation during #childpoverty debate - citing @trustforlondon research https://www.trustforlondon.org.uk/data/child-poverty-and-housing-tenure/ …22 Feb 2018